tiagoleal/tiagoleal/README.md

 <h2 align="center">Hi 👋, I'm Tiago Silva Leal</h2>

-Full Stack Software Engineer with over 10 years of experience in a wide of Technologies on Software Development web using Framework Laravel, backend and frontend of projects using PHP, Python and Javascript.
-More than six years of experience developing projects using rest API and microservice structures with language Ruby on Rails, NodeJS, ReactS/NextJS, and React Native.
+Full Stack Software Engineer with great experience developing projects using Restful APIs, application monoliths, and microservice structures with Ruby on Rails, NodeJS, and ReactJS/NextJS.
+Like to participate in open-source projects, spread knowledge, and share experience.
+Dedicated professional and moves to new challenges, easy to teamwork.
+Able to add value to his assignments and work with passion and enthusiasm to ensure a positive and successful outcome.

 - 🔭 🔍 In constant learning and searching for new challenges.